Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 Roasted coffee beans can be separated into three main profiles: light roast, medium roast, and dark roast.

-As we mentioned earlier, all roast profiles contain at least some level of bitterness, but the level of bitterness in lightly roasted coffee is almost imperceivable.
+All roast profiles contain some level of bitterness, but the level of bitterness in lightly roasted coffee is almost imperceivable.

-Coffee that is lightly roasted shows off the inherent flavours of the coffee.
+Coffee that’s lightly roasted shows off the inherent flavours of the coffee.
 Good specialty coffee roasters roast the coffee to show off and highlight its best qualities.

 The natural acidity and sweetness found in good-quality coffee balance out the flavours.
 Instead of the bitterness dominating the cup, it might be flavours such as chocolate, nut, blackcurrant or blueberry.